 Use of technology in EYLF outcomes:

-ICT can play a big role in enabling young children achieve the learning outcomes here by promoting confidence, knowledge and autonomy in the use of ICT.
+ICT can play a big role in enabling young children to achieve the learning outcomes here by promoting confidence, knowledge and autonomy in the use of ICT.

 EYLF Practices: Autonomy is best achieved when children use technology in role play and you can help facilitate this by asking them to help set up the play area and include digital ICT tools in early childhood, child-made technology, toy technologies and defunct technologies.